riptidewave93/LEDE-HiveAP-121/README.md

 Flashing
 -----
   1. Hookup to the Console port (speed 9600) and power on the device and enter the bootloader.
-Note you may need to enter a password of "administrator" or "AhNf?d@ta06" if prompted.
+Note you may need to enter a password of `administrator` or `AhNf?d@ta06"` if prompted.
   2. Once in U-Boot, you can boot the initramfs image by hosting it on a local tftp server.
 You can then boot LEDE with the following:

   ```